Brazzaville: Government

+The department of Brazzaville includes the area of the commune and, since 2011, the new district of Ile Mbamou.
+In October 2024, the department absorbed the commune of Kintélé, which was previously part of the department of Pool.

 Economy

 The location of Brazzaville near the pool of the Congo River enabled it to grow as an industrial, trading and port settlement.
 It was connected through trade by ships and boats traveling upriver to inland areas, which produced raw materials from the beginning of the colonial period.
 Construction of the railway connecting to Pointe-Noire increased the ability of city businessmen to get their products to the port for export.
 Industries present in Brazzaville include machine shops, textiles, tanning, and manufacturing.
 As a key port on the Congo River, Brazzaville still takes deliveries of raw materials, such as rubber, wood, and agricultural products.
 From here they are generally sent onward to Pointe-Noire for export.

 Many companies, government organizations and NGOs have regional offices in the capital city, where they can work with government officials.
 The World Health Organization has its regional office for Africa located in Brazzaville.
 Companies headquartered in Brazzaville include Equatorial Congo Airlines and the mobile operator Warid Congo.